Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Desktop wallpapers
 - [x] Refactor old stuff from the README.md
 - [x] Add a new column for testing and permissions
+- [x] Repair broken desktop icons (VLC, VScode, Telegram)

 #### Axel
 - [x] Delete / rearrange arguments of one letter
 - [x] Refactor of data table in README.md
 - [x] Youtube-dl
 - [x] Create escape function, which returns an escaped sequence of characters
+- [ ] nettools*
+- [ ] GnuCash, Rosegarden, Remmina, Freeciv, Shotwell, Handbrake, fslint, CMake, unrar, rar, evolution, guake, Brasero, Remastersys, UNetbootin, Blender3D, Skype, Ardour, Spotify, TeamViewer, Remmina, WireShark, PacketTracer, LMMS...
+- [ ] LAMP stack web server, Wordpress
+- [ ] Rsync, Axel, GNOME Tweak, Wine 5.0, Picasa, Synaptic, Bacula, Docker, kubernetes, Agave, apache2, Moodle, Oracle SQL Developer, Mdadm, PuTTY, MySQL Server instance, glpi*, FOG Server*, Proxmox*, Nessus*, PLEX Media Server
+- [ ] nmap, gobuster, metasploit, Firewalld, sysmontask, sherlock, Hydra, Ghidra, THC Hydra, Zenmap, Snort, Hashcat, Pixiewps, Fern Wifi Cracker, gufw, WinFF, chkrootkit, rkhunter, Yersinia, Maltego, GNU MAC Changer, Burp Suite, BackTrack, John the Ripper, aircrack-ng
+- [ ] SublimeText-Markdown, & other plugins for programs...
+- [ ] Fonts
+- [ ] Automount available drives.*

 ## Currently developing/refactoring features

 ## TO-DO
-- [ ] Make warning messages in red
+- [ ] Update and construct readme and help message
-- [ ] Create high-level wrappers for a set of features, such as "minimal", "custom", "" etc.
 - [ ] Refine extract function
 - [ ] Standarize fromat of all launchers: Name, GenericName, Type, Comment, Categories=IDE;Programming;, Version, StartupWMClass, Icon, Exec, Terminal, StartupNotify, MimeType=x-scheme-handler/tg;, Encoding=UTF-8
 - [ ] Create generic version for the function output_proxy_exec, to integrate with a bash feature to be installed
 - [ ] Replicate most of the necessary structures and data to adapt `uninstall.sh` to the new specs
-- [ ] Add special func in uninstall (--reset|-r) that uninstalls the file structures that the customizer creates (~/.bash_functions, ~/.bin, etc.) That cannot be removed directly using uninstall
 - [ ] Test autorun of nemo desktop
 - [ ] Anydesk
 - [ ] Autofirma
 - [ ] Eclipse
 - [ ] Geogebra
+- [ ] Write date in all the messages that the customizer outputs (warning, info etc)
+- [ ] Red prompt for warning and error messages

 ## Coming features
-- [ ] Delete
 - [ ] L Function
 - [ ] create a unique endpoint for all the code in customizer customizer.sh which accepts the arguments install uninstall for the recognized features and make the corresponding calls to sudo uninstall.sh ..., sudo install.sh ...
 And Install.sh ...
-- [ ] make `customizer.sh`
-- [ ] Automount available drives.*
+- [ ] Create high-level wrappers for a set of features, such as "minimal", "custom", "" etc.
+- [ ] Add special func in endpoint (--reset|-r) that uninstalls the file structures that the customizer creates (~/.bash_functions, ~/.bin, etc.) That cannot be removed directly using uninstall
 - [ ] Create or integrate loc function bash feature which displays the lines of code of a script
 - [ ] Program function to unregister default opening applications on `uninstall.sh`
-- [ ] nettools*
-- [ ] GnuCash, Rosegarden, Remmina, Freeciv, Shotwell, Handbrake, fslint, CMake, unrar, rar, evolution, guake, Brasero, Remastersys, UNetbootin, Blender3D, Skype, Ardour, Spotify, TeamViewer, Remmina, WireShark, PacketTracer, LMMS...
-- [ ] LAMP stack web server, Wordpress
-- [ ] Rsync, Axel, GNOME Tweak, Wine 5.0, Picasa, Synaptic, Bacula, Docker, kubernetes, Agave, apache2, Moodle, Oracle SQL Developer, Mdadm, PuTTY, MySQL Server instance, glpi*, FOG Server*, Proxmox*, Nessus*, PLEX Media Server
-- [ ] nmap, gobuster, metasploit, Firewalld, sysmontask, sherlock, Hydra, Ghidra, THC Hydra, Zenmap, Snort, Hashcat, Pixiewps, Fern Wifi Cracker, gufw, WinFF, chkrootkit, rkhunter, Yersinia, Maltego, GNU MAC Changer, Burp Suite, BackTrack, John the Ripper, aircrack-ng
-- [ ] SublimeText-Markdown, & other plugins for programs...
-- [ ] Repair broken desktop icons (VLC...
-- [ ] Fonts
 - [ ] Codium does not work because of the folder . in the root

-# missing {} around var
+- [ ] Create cloud-init file to run customizer with a certain wrapper for a VM automatic customization (thanks to José Ángel Morena for the idea)

 # wget not used with -O and in subshell to avoid cd
 # tar not used in a subshell to avoid cd
 # echo or err directly used instead of using output_proxy_executioner